 Game theory is not necessarily statistical, but many of the most interesting games to study are games of imperfect information, where players must act based on only a partial knowlege of the game conditions.

 The examples given below are couched in terms of recreational games or betting.
 But the same methods apply to business decisions, small and large.
 Should I fill my car’s gas tank before I leave town, even though the tank is half full, or should I drive 200 miles down the road until I am on Empty, gambling that the price will be lower there?
 Should an airline start a fare war in an effort to drive a rival into bankruptcy, even at risk of bankrupting itself?
-(When I was going to college in Fairbanks, Alaska Airlines and MarkAir decided to play this game.
+(When I was attending the University of Alaska Fairbanks, Alaska Airlines and MarkAir decided to play this game.
 MarkAir lost, after a 5-year battle.)

 In 1956, John Kelly, Jr. of Bell Labs showed how to maximize one’s long-term profit betting on flips of a biased coin: if the coin is biased 51-49 in your favor, bet 2% of your bankroll at every toss; if it is biased 55-45 in your favor, bet 10% of your bankroll at every toss; 60-40 in your favor, 20%.
 (Read the Kelly Criterion article on wikipedia, or Kelly’s original paper, to see the proof.)